 Feed your wanderlust and explore more of Japan

-Wear your most comfortable shoe and discover these top eight things to do in Akihabara, Japan, where subcultures representing the Land of the Rising Sun are concentrated.
+Wear your most comfortable shoe and discover these best things to do in Akihabara, Japan, where subcultures representing the Land of the Rising Sun are concentrated.
 From gastronomical escapades to shopping spree moments, this side of Tokyo prefecture is a place to be to satisfy the wanderlust in you.
 Otaku or not, make sure to spend time visiting this cyber town when in Japan.

 Get Trip101 in your inbox